mysterious-coding/base_entranced/README.md

 * /g_allow_vote_cointoss
 * /g_allow_vote_allready
 * /g_allow_vote_q
+* /g_allow_vote_killturrets

 ####Bugfixes:
+* Hoth bridge is forced to be crusher (prevents bridge lame).
 * Seeker no longer attacks walkers and fighters.
 * Fixed bug with nextmap failed vote causing siege to reset to round 1 anyway.
 * Fixed bug with sil's ctf flag code causing weird lift behavior(people not getting crushed, thermals causing lifts to reverse, etc)
+* Fixed bug where round 2 timer wouldn't function properly on maps with roundover_target missing from the .siege file.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.